heterodb/pg-strom/man/arrow_fdw.md

 `virtual=KEY`
 :   It configures the column is a virtual column. `KEY` specifies the wildcard key name in the pattern specified by the `pattern` option of the foreign table option.
 :   A virtual column allows to refer to the part of the file name pattern that matches `KEY` in a query.

+`virtual_metadata=KEY`
+:   It specifies that the column is a virtual column. `KEY` specifies a KEY-VALUE pair embedded in the CustomMetadata field of the Arrow file.
+If the specified KEY-VALUE pair is not found, the column returns a NULL value.
+:   There are two types of CustomMetadata in Arrow files: embedded in the schema (corresponding to a PostgreSQL table) and embedded in the field (corresponding to a PostgreSQL column).
+:   For example, you can reference CustomMetadata embedded in a field by writing the field name separated by the `.` character before the KEY value, such as `lo_orderdate.max_values`.
+If there is no field name, it will be treated as a KEY-VALUE pair embedded in the schema.

+`virtual_metadata_split=KEY`
+:   It specifies that the column is a virtual column. `KEY` specifies the KEY-VALUE pair embedded in the CustomMetadata field of the Arrow file.
+If the specified KEY-VALUE pair is not found, this column returns a NULL value.
+:   The difference from `virtual_metadata` is that the values of the CustomMetadata field are separated by a delimiter(`,`) and applied to each Record Batch in order from the beginning.
+For example, if the specified CustomMetadata value is `Tokyo,Osaka,Kyoto,Yokohama`, the row read from RecordBatch-0 will display `'Tokyo'`, the row read from RecordBatch-1 will display `'Osaka'`, and the row read from RecordBatch-2 will display `'Osaka'` as the value of this virtual column.
 }

 @ja:###データ型の対応